Program OverviewPrinter Friendly

 Please note: This program is taught using a combination of modalities.
 Courses may be taught face-to-face, online or in a blended/hybrid combination of both online and traditional classroom teaching.

 This Early Childhood Education program is also offered at Ashtonbee Campus.
-Also facilitated from Progress Campus are fast-track and part-time versions of the offering.
+Also facilitated from Progress Campus are Winter intake with 4 consecutive semesters (no Summer break) and part-time version of the offering.

 - You will experience practical experiential learning through three field placements in the community working directly with infants or toddlers, preschool and school-age children.